A bride escorted down the aisle by her parents. Photo by Abate Photo + Film from Lisa & David’s 2023 wedding at Chatham Station, Cary NC

 In the last year alone, we saw one bride escorted by her mom and grandfather, another by her brother and sister, and another walked down the aisle with her children.
 And in every instance, the bride felt that love and support from her chosen people, and it was a beautiful moment.

 And finally, there’s an option that few consider but is too romantic not to mention – you can walk in with your partner!
-Although we haven’t had the chance to see this at one of our weddings (yet, fingers crossed), imagine walking down the aisle with your soon-to-be spouse.
-As the first day of the rest of your lives together, you have the option of starting the ceremony hand in hand, stepping into that new life together.
-We’ve heard of some couples completely ignoring that first look wives tale we started this post with, by spending the entire morning together, getting ready for their wedding in a state of peace and relaxation before walking down the aisle together.
-And to be totally honest, if I could do things again, this is the option I’d choose.
+A few of our couples have chose to walk down the aisle with their soon-to-be spouse, and it’s a bold statement.
+As the first day of the rest of your lives together, you can start the ceremony hand in hand, stepping into that new life together.